VanHulleOne/SciSlice/README.md

 cycled until this number is reached for the part being printed.
 They are then reset for the next part.

+### Pattern and Design Type
+Custom infill patterns can be designed for the part.
+The pattern must be of type LineGroup.
+The pattern is extended by copying the design and then connecting the start of the first line in the copy the end of the last of the original and saving that as the new original.
+This process is repeated until the design is sufficiently longer than the outline.
+This whole new line group is then copied and translated in Y by `pathWidth` until a full field is created.
+Please read the comments in the **InFill** module for more details.

 ### Layer Parameters
 Layer parameters are unique to each layer of a part.
 Each list of parameters is cycled until the Number of Layers for the part is met.
 The lists are then started